What is fermentation?

 This guide lays out the steps involved in starting an alternative protein company, from securing funding and developing your product to scaling up and expanding distribution.

-Find more than 200 investors interested in funding alternative protein companies in GFI’s investor directory.
+Find hundreds of investors interested in funding alternative protein companies in GFI’s investor directory.

 Watch speakers and panelists who are working to revolutionize the alternative protein industry through fermentation.